marslicy/StereoMIS-Dataset-in-Pytorch/README.md

 **Be sure the version is 0.0.1.**

-Without any preprocessing of the data, you can use the pytorch dataset provided by this repo directly.
+Theoretically, without any preprocessing of the data, you can use the pytorch dataset provided by this repo directly.
+BUT!
+No masks for P1 frame 16801 to 19140 are provided, but they claimed they use those for training.
+You may change it manually!

 ## Prepare the Python Environment